Alligator

 Alligator faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 18.2%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 18.2%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 43.1% of residents aged 15+ holding vocational credentials – advanced diplomas (10.1%) and certificates (33.0%).
+Bachelor degrees are most common at 11.8%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.3%).
+Vocational credentials are prevalent, with 43.1% of residents aged 15+ holding them - advanced diplomas comprise 10.1% and certificates make up 33.0%.

-Educational participation is high, with 32.5% of residents currently enrolled in formal education.
-This includes 14.5% in primary education, 7.8% in secondary education, and 4.0% pursuing tertiary education.
-A network of 7 schools operates within Alligator, educating approximately 361 students.
-The educational mix includes 1 secondary school and 6 K-12 schools.
-School places per 100 residents (7.6) fall below the regional average (13.7), with some students likely attending schools in adjacent areas.
-Note: where schools show 'n/a' for enrolments, please refer to parent campus.
+Educational participation is high at 32.5%, including 14.5% in primary education, 7.8% in secondary education, and 4.0% pursuing tertiary education.
+Seven schools operate within Alligator, educating approximately 361 students.
+The area has varied educational conditions, with a mix of 1 secondary school and 6 K-12 schools.
+School places per 100 residents (7.6) are below the regional average (13.7), indicating some students may attend schools in adjacent areas.
+Note: for schools showing 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education